Placer County Expands Vaccine Eligibility To 16 And Older As Thousands Of Appointments Remain Open

-ROSEVILLE (CBS13) – Placer County has opened up vaccine eligibility to anyone 16 and older as nearly 2,000 appointments remain open at the county-run clinic in Roseville for the coming week, officials said on Sunday.
+ROSEVILLE (CBS13) – Placer County has opened up vaccine eligibility to anyone 16 and older.

+On Sunday, officials said nearly 2,000 appointments remain open at the county-run clinic in Roseville for the coming week.READ MORE: 'Nature Shouldn't Be Treated Like A Trash Can': 7th Graders Team Up To Clean Up Lodi Lake

 Placer County officials said there are “many first dose appointments with Pfizer” available.

 “We’ve now administered more than 60,000 doses @the Grounds and this expansion means the end of some of the more confusing eligibility guidelines,” Oldham said.
-“COVID-19 vaccines are safe, effective, free and will help us bring this pandemic to an end.”MORE NEWS: Stockton Boulevard Partnership Recruits Volunteers In Effort To Protect Sacramento's AAPI Community
+“COVID-19 vaccines are safe, effective, free and will help us bring this pandemic to an end.”MORE NEWS: Camp 2 Home Program In Modesto Helps Homeless Get Back On Their Feet

 The clinic @the Grounds is open from 9:30 a.m. to 2:30 p.m. and is located at 700 Event Center Drive in Roseville.
 Appointments can be booked for as early as Monday.